garyongguanjie/youtube_comments_sentiment_emotion/index.md

 | surprise | 0.8% | 0% |
 | love | 6.1% | 5.3% |

-Looks like positivity inreased in the Do Not Fear video.
-However emotionally but it seems people are more worried and sad and more happy at the same time while less people are neutral to what they feel.
+Looks like positivity increased in the Do Not Fear video.
+However it seems people are more emotional at the same time(less people are neutral).
+But people are more happy too!
 One thing to say for sure, love for PM lee has increased.

 # Running the model yourself on any video
 ## Download the model